daguenther/Z2A/Procedures/Staff.md

 # Staff

-Staff competance is broken down into 4 categories.
+Staff competence is broken down into 4 categories.

-Staff Competance 1 -
+* Staff Competance 1: the staff member has a basic knowledge of computers and can use simple programs
+* SC - 2: Intermediate knowledge of technology
+* SC - 3: Advanced knowledge of technology
+* SC - 4:

 ## Hiring